 Additional resources about Title IX's protections of pregnant students and breastfeeding accommodations are available on various websites, including "Supporting the Academic Success of Pregnant and Parenting Students, June 2013, U.S. Department of Education, Office for Civil Rights; "Know Your rights: Pregnant or Parenting?
 Title IX Protects You From Discrimination at School", U.S. Department of Education, Office for Civil Rights; & Breastfeeding Accommodations for Pupils, 105 ILCS 5/10-20.60.
-Additional information is also available from the Dean of Students at 419-866-0261 (Maumee), 440-838-1999 (Brecksville), 815-965-8616 (Rockford) or AHED's Compliance Officer, Jeffrey Bodimer, jbodimer@ahed.com.
+Additional information is also available from the Dean of Students at 419-866-0261 (Maumee), 440-838-1999 (Brecksville), or 815-965-8616 (Rockford).